thegodparticle/narslan/content/cv/index.md

 <table>
     <tr>
-        <td><b>Arslan, N.O. & Luo, X.</b> Effect of pulse polarity on temporal and place pitch sensitivity of cochlear implant recipients.
+        <td><b>Arslan, N.O., Vecellio, A., & Luo, X.</b> Hearing history may influence the benefit from remixing music in electrical hearing.
         <br> In preparation for Journal of the Acoustic Society of America.
         </td>
     </tr>
     <tr>
-        <td><b>Arslan, N.O. & Luo, X.</b> Effect of neural health on the benefits of current focusing in place-pitch sensitivity of cochlear implant recipients.</td>
+        <td><b>Arslan, N.O., & Luo, X.</b> Effect of neural health on the benefits of current focusing in place-pitch sensitivity of cochlear implant recipients.</td>
     </tr>
 </table>